rayrayraykk/AgentScope/docs/sphinx_doc/en/source/tutorial/206-prompt.md

 #### Prompt Strategy

 If the role field of the first message is `"system"`, it will be converted into a single message with the `role` field as `"system"` and the `content` field as the system message.
-The rest of the messages will be converted into a message with the `role` field as `"user"` and the `content` field as the dialogue history.
+The rest of the messages will be converted into a message with the `role` field as `"user"` and the `content` field as the conversation history.

 An example is shown below: